Mayor of Lyttelton: Triennial elections

 The 8 May 1935 election saw the start of triennial mayoral terms.
 Sutton challenged the incumbent Lester and had a massive majority, with 1449 votes to 408.
 The 11 May 1938 mayoral election was contested by the incumbent, Sutton, and former mayoral candidate Walter Warren Toy.
 Sutton had a comfortable lead, with 1108 votes to 613.
 Lester and Sutton once more contested the mayoralty at the 17 May 1941 election, with Sutton fending off the challenger by 776 votes to 672.
 Sutton retired in 1944, and the 27 May mayoral election was fought by Lester and councillor Arthur Knight Dyne.
 Lester had a comfortable win, with 1042 votes to 514.

 The next office holder was William Thomas Lindsay.
 He died in office on 22 June 1948.
 Frederick Briggs won the resulting 3 August 1948 by-election.
 Within weeks, a charge of bookmaking was brought against the mayor.
 He pleaded guilty and resigned a few days later on 1 December 1948.
 Briggs contested the resulting 11 January 1949 by-election and was challenged by former mayor Sutton, with Briggs having a narrow lead of 887 votes to 820.
 Briggs was mayor until 1959, when he retired.
 Bruce Collett had first contested the mayoralty in 1956.
 He succeeded in 1959 and was mayor for two terms until he was defeated.
 He regained the mayoralty and served three more terms until he retired in 1977.
 He was succeeded by councillor Melvyn Ewell Foster who was the secretary of the Lyttelton Waterfront Workers Union.

+1989 local government reforms

+As part of the nationwide local government reforms in 1989, the Akaroa, Mt Herbert, and Wairewa County Councils, and Lyttelton Borough Council merged to become the Banks Peninsula District Council.

 Lists of chairmen and mayors of Lyttelton

 Chairmen of Lyttelton

-The Lyttelton municipal council had the following chairmen:
+The Lyttelton Municipal Council had the following chairmen: